siraj4ever/siraj4ever/README.md

 ### 🚀 About Me

-I’m **Siraj Aalam**, a **Full Stack Developer** with 3+ years of experience building fast, scalable, and user-friendly web applications using modern JavaScript frameworks and backend technologies.
+I’m **Siraj**, a **Full Stack Developer** with 3+ years of experience building fast, scalable, and user-friendly web applications using modern JavaScript frameworks and backend technologies.

 💡 Passionate about creating smooth digital experiences and exploring innovative web solutions.
 🌱 Currently learning more about **AWS EC2** and **S3** (basic knowledge).